Domicile Advice and Domicile Enquiries

 HMRC now has a specific department for issuing domicile enquiries.
 This is targeting individuals who live in the UK but claim to be non-domiciled and individuals who have left the UK.

 We are fully equipped to assist with any enquiry you receive from HMRC in respect of your domicile position.

 It is also sensible to take advice on your domicile position before receiving any enquiry.
 We can consider your position and provide advice as to whether you ought to be considered to be domiciled in the UK or not.
 This is particularly important as the position is very fact orientated and it is particularly important to have evidence from you as to where you intend to live in the long-term.
 Unfortunately a number of these enquiries will be in relation to inheritance tax when the individual in question will no longer be around to provide this evidence.
 If it can be shown that the domicile position has been considered during lifetime this will be helpful.

-Please contact Graeme Perry if you would like to discuss your domicile position further.
+Please contact our tax and private client team if you would like to discuss your domicile position further.